How to Stay Organized as an Independent Consultant

 Being able to work where you want and how you want are two valuable benefits to being an independent contractor.
-Whether you work out of a home office, leased office space, or coworking facility, you’ve likely spent time tailoring this space to best fit your needs.
-Unfortunately, a disorganized work environment can quickly impact your productivity and time management.
+Whether you work out of a home office, leased space, or coworking facility, you’ve likely spent time tailoring this space to best fit your needs.
+If not, you’ll quickly learn that a disorganized work environment can have a big impact on your productivity and time management.

 From business cards and client files to marketing material and research, there’s a lot to keep track of as an independent professional.
 You don’t want to spend more time looking for documents, emails, and supplies than you do working on your latest project.
 Follow these organizational strategies for a clean, organized workspace you can feel good about coming to each day.

 Start your organizational quest by decluttering your physical work environment.
 Clear paperwork off your desk, and file, shred, or recycle old documents.
 Take inventory of anything that doesn’t add value to your productivity.
 Is there unnecessary furniture, boxes, or knickknacks in your space?

 Once you’ve gotten rid of the clutter, it’ll be easier to organize what you have left.
 Rearrange furniture to make things like your filing cabinet, trashcan, or recycling bin more easily assessable.
 Only leave things on your desk that you need to access on a daily basis: your computer, your phone, a few pens, and a small notepad.
 Coming into a clean, orderly workspace will help you to immediately focus and be productive during your next work session.